-In fact, this happens all the time, even for mundane tasks that we commit to every day.
-This serious underestimation of future efforts leads to serious planning issues, hence the term planning fallacy to denote the illusion of having things under control.
+In fact, this happens all the time, even for mundane tasks we commit daily.
+This serious underestimation of future efforts leads to serious planning issues.
+Hence, the term planning fallacy denotes the illusion of having things under control.

 3.2 Reference Class Forecasting